WiseLibs/better-sqlite3/README.md

 An `Int64` is constructed of two parts: its lower 32 bits, and its higher 32 bits, respectively.
 The higher bits are optional, and default to `0`.

 You can convert any `Int64` to a string to see its full value.
-If you try to convert an `Int64` to a JavaScript number, it will convert to `NaN` if the number is too big to be accurately represented.
+If you try to convert an `Int64` to a JavaScript number but the `Int64` is too big to be accurately represented, it will convert to `NaN` to protect you from accidentally losing information.

 ### Binding Int64s